๐ก️ Thread-Safe Programming in Java: Locks, Atomic Variables & LongAdder

 6. ๐ Additional Utilities

 Java provides a rich set of tools for thread-safe programming.
-Choosing the right primitive — synchronized, ReentrantLock, AtomicLong, LongAdder — depends on your concurrency needs, contention levels, and performance requirements.
+Choosing the right primitive — synchronized, ReentrantLock, AtomicLong, LongAdder — depends on your concurrency needs and contention levels.

 Labels: Java, Concurrency, Locks, AtomicLong, LongAdder, ReentrantLock, Multithreading, Performance, Thread Safety